Mike Mallory: Playing career

 Mallory was born in Bowling Green, Ohio.
 He was an all-state football player at Illinois' DeKalb High School in 1980.

 Mallory played for the Michigan Wolverines from 1982 to 1985.
 He was voted the Most Valuable Player of the 1984 team and was named a team co-captain and an All-Big Ten Conference player in 1984 and 1985.
 He was one of five finalists for the Butkus Award in its inaugural year in 1985, losing out to Brian Bosworth; the Butkus Award has been given annually since 1985 to the top linebacker in college football.
 As a senior in 1985, Mallory helped lead the Wolverines to a 10–1–1 record and a #2 ranking in the final AP Poll after beating Nebraska, 27–23, in the Fiesta Bowl.
-At the end of the 1985 season, he was selected as an All-Big Ten linebacker.
+At the end of the 1985 season, he was selected as an All-Big Ten linebacker, and a second-team All-American.

 The 1985 Wolverines defense that included Mallory, Mike Hammerstein, Brad Cochran, Mark Messner, Eric Kattus, Garland Rivers and Andy Moeller, gave up only 75 points in 11 regular season games, an average of less than seven points per game.
 When Mallory graduated, his 211 career tackles ranked third in school history behind Ron Simpkins and Mike Boren.
 He now ranks seventh in school history.
 Mallory graduated from Michigan in 1985 with a bachelor's degree in sports administration.

-Statistics at Michigan
+Statistics

 Family

 Mallory is the oldest son of Bill Mallory, who has served as the head football coach at Miami University, the University of Colorado at Boulder, Northern Illinois University, and Indiana University.
 When Ron Turner and his staff at Illinois were fired at the end of the 2004 season, Mike was rehired by Ron Zook as defensive coordinator.
 Zook played for the elder Mallory at Miami University in the 1970s.
 Curt Mallory, Mike's younger brother, was also hired by Zook, who said, "I am thrilled to have on our staff two sons of the man I played for and who led me into this profession."
 Curt is currently the head coach of the Indiana State Sycamores football team.
-Another brother, Doug, coaches in the NFL as the defensive backs for the Atlanta Falcons.
+Another brother, Doug, coaches in the NFL most recently as the defensive backs coach for the Baltimore Ravens.
 He has an older sister, Barb.

-Mike Mallory and his wife, Kim, have a daughter, Kathryn, and a son, William Michael.
+Mallory and his wife, Kim, have a daughter, Kathryn, and a son, Will, who was drafted by the Indianapolis Colts in 2023.